Exploration-Lab/SpineXR-VQA/README.md

 Lower-frequency conditions, including foraminal stenosis, kyphosis, scoliosis, and implant or hardware-related cases, collectively account for **less than 10%** of the dataset and are grouped under **Other (<10%)**.
 This distribution reflects real-world clinical prevalence while maintaining sufficient diversity for robust model evaluation.

-Figure below illustrates the spinal abnormalities covered in our dataset:👇
+Figure below illustrates the spinal abnormalities covered in our dataset: 👇

 ![SpineXR-VQA Examples](asset/Abnormality-Coverage.png)

 ---

 ## Benchmarking Results

 We benchmark SpineXR-VQA across **15 state-of-the-art multimodal large language models (MLLMs)**, including proprietary, general-purpose open-weight, and medical-domain models, under both **zero-shot** and **fine-tuned** settings.
 Overall, proprietary models achieve higher semantic similarity scores in zero-shot evaluation, while medical-domain and fine-tuned models show improved performance across lexical and n-gram–based metrics.

 Despite moderate semantic alignment, performance analysis reveals consistent shortcomings in **anatomical fidelity, clinical completeness, and fine-grained diagnostic reasoning**, particularly for location- and severity-related questions.
 Fine-tuning improves surface-level metrics but does not fully address clinically meaningful reasoning errors, underscoring the need for **specialized models and datasets tailored to spinal VQA**.

 ![SpineXR-VQA Examples](asset/MLLM-Benchmarking.png)

 ---

 ## Findings

 Key observations from benchmarking and qualitative analysis include:

 - Large performance variability across MLLMs for spine-specific tasks
 - Frequent failures in **vertebral-level localization**
 - Confusion between **acute fractures and chronic degenerative changes**
 - Hallucinated findings in the absence of clear visual evidence

 These findings highlight the challenges of applying general-purpose MLLMs to **high-stakes musculoskeletal radiology scenarios**.

 ---

 ## Dataset Structure

 - **Final_images/** contains spinal X-ray images grouped by country of origin and split into training and testing sets.
 - **Final_CSV/** contains the corresponding question–answer files in CSV format.
 - Each CSV file includes image identifiers, open-ended questions, ground-truth answers, and question category labels.
 - Country-specific splits enable analysis of geographic variability and support controlled cross-domain evaluation.

+---

 ## Limitations

 - Limited to **X-ray imaging**; CT and MRI are not included
 - Focuses primarily on **fracture-related reasoning**, not exhaustive spinal pathology
 - Not intended for autonomous clinical diagnosis or treatment decisions
 - Benchmark performance does not imply clinical safety or readiness

 SpineXR-VQA is intended **strictly for research and educational use**.